-Yorkhill Trust provides a registered nurse, Sharon Falconer.
-Sharon trains our Health & Wellbeing workers and monitors pupil health and wellbeing, for example height and weight.
+Sharon trains our Health & Wellbeing workers.
 She works in partnership with families to enable them to care for their child with any health and wellbeing concerns.
 Sharon can be contacted on 0141 781 4310 by parents if they wish to discuss any concerns they may have regarding their child.